Carvales/Optimization/README.md

 ## Description
 This repository is intended for :
-- Students in Optimization that need to experience stuff in order to learn.
+- Students in Optimization who need to experience stuff in order to learn.
-- Professors in Optimization that want to include visual, practical and pedagogical elements in your lectures.
+- Professors in Optimization who want to include visual, practical and pedagogical elements in their lectures.

-Matlab applications are proposed to visualize and understand optimization algorithms.
+Matlab applications (designed with appdesigner) are proposed to visualize and understand optimization algorithms.

 ## Available tools: